 This is the site I keep coming back to for inspiration, and browsing other digital gardens, I’m noticing I’m not alone.
 Andy’s influence shows up everywhere.

 This is the site I kept coming back to, and it's where I stole the most from.
 Browsing other digital gardens, I’m noticing I’m not alone.
 Andy’s influence shows up everywhere.
 My garden uses the same panel system— notes open to the right, previous notes stay visible, tabs collapse when you run out of room.
-The bi-directional links, the backlinks at the bottom— all borrowed from Andy.
+The bi-directional links, the backlinks at the bottom— all taken from Andy.
 The one thing I've added is a timeline navigation bar at the top to make horizontal scrolling less painful.
 It lets you jump between notes without dragging a scrollbar or hoping your mouse has a horizontal scroll wheel.

 Gwern Branwen